colleeno/sass-lab/readme.md

 I enjoyed learning Sass and understand it's massive appeal.
 One feature I was disappointed to find, is the inability to set variables based off user interactions.
 I initially wanted to create a color picker swatch palette, until I realized scss has no way to read the html inputs.

 I would recommend the Code School Sass tutorial to anyone interested.
 It is linked in my project.

+To test out, clone down this repo.
+You'll want to set the project up to watch for changes to the scss, so type $sass --watch main.scss:main.css.
+Open the project in atom and the index.html file in your browser.
+Trying changing the $color variable value and see how easy it is to update your entire project with a variable.
+Look through the .scss and .css files to see how the .scss is translated to .css.